 - Fecal microbiota transplant (FMT) within the past 6 months.

 - FMT with an associated serious adverse event related to the FMT product or procedure.

 - Co-morbid systemic illnesses or other severe concurrent disease which, in the judgment of the investigator, would make the patient inappropriate for entry into this study or interfere significantly with the proper assessment of safety and toxicity of the prescribed regimens.

 - Immunocompromised patients including patients known to be HIV positive or those on chronic steroids > 20 mg prednisone a day or prednisone-equivalent.

-- Note: Must be off systemic steroids at least 90 days prior to registration.
+- Note: Must be off systemic steroids at least 90 days prior to enrollment.
 However, topical steroids, inhalants or steroid eye drops are permitted.

 - Receiving any other investigational agent.